 You may want to consult our Visiting Walt Disney World During Storm Season article to navigate the afternoon showers (or worse) without them putting too much of a damper on your trip.
 Things get better towards the end of the month both in terms of humidity and storms, so your best bet is definitely to hold off on visiting until later in the month if you can.

 To answer a common question: yes, you will see Halloween decorations if you visit Walt Disney World in September.
-Any day in September (this year decorations start going up in late August).
+Any day in September (this year decorations start going up in August).
 Mickey’s Not So Scary Halloween Party is offered throughout September, and most of the best dates for attending Mickey’s Not So Scary Halloween Party are in September.